-- Identifying, securing, and restoring replacement lands; - Developing site specific Management Plans for lands or habitats affected by the Project or acquired as replacement lands; and - Crediting restoration and replacement lands against the requirement of mitigating at least 1,368 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation.
+- Identifying, securing, and restoring replacement lands; - Developing site specific Management Plans for lands or habitats affected by the Project or acquired as replacement lands; and - Crediting restoration and replacement lands against the requirement of mitigating at least 1,424 acres (revised from 1,368 acres) of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation.

-3.4 Definition of Key Terms in Condition 8
+4.4 Definition of Key Terms in Condition 8

-As required by condition 8.A in Appendix D of the License, Avista's obligation, working in collaboration with the Tribe, is to develop and implement a Wetland and Riparian Habitat Replacement and Maintenance Plan to restore and/or replace "at least 1,368 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation."
+As required by the License, Avista's obligation, working in collaboration with the Tribe, is to implement the Plan to restore and/or replace "at least 1,424 acres of equivalent in-kind emergent, scrub/shrub and/or forested lands, riparian habitat and associated uplands, preferably within the Reservation."
 After collaboration with the Tribe, the following definitions shall be applied in implementation of this requirement.

-3.4.1 Wetlands
+4.4.1 Wetlands